I wanna be just like a king

 Beverly Hills...
 That's where I want to be!"

 Beverly Hills is such an iconic place that just putting that in the title of a work is a selling point on its own.
 Just slap the words "Beverly Hills" in the title and make the city your setting, and you have half the work already made.
+The city is so famous in its own right, it's easy to forget that it's technically just a suburb of Los Angeles.

 For many, the city has become synonymous with a collection of Rich People stereotypes: wealth, superficiality, frivolity, etc, so using the name helps make titles seem High Concept.
 There are richer and bitchier areas than Beverly Hills, but only Las Vegas rivals it as an icon of excess.